0xYamakashi/xrpl-bridge/README.md

 ## Getting Started

+Application works in way you can add new wallet to the databae over the API and after that every transaction for that wallet will be savad in database.
+You can check wallet transactions, by accessing api endpoint(for example for wallet rPepJMwHU1meraWtY8rSCmkZNE78wGFgN4, use http://localhost:3000/wallets/address/rPepJMwHU1meraWtY8rSCmkZNE78wGFgN4).
+\
+\
+The easiest way to test simple and see how app works is to check the code of e2e tests and run them after `docker-compose up`.

 ### Running the Project

-1. **Start the Services**: Run the following command to start the necessary services using Docker Compose:
+1. **Start the Services**: Run the following command to start the necessary services using Docker Compose.
+It can take a few minutes:

 `docker-compose up`

-2. **Run End-to-End Tests**: If you want to run end-to-end tests, execute the following command after the first step:
+2. **Run End-to-End Tests**: If you want to run end-to-end tests, execute the following command after the first step is finished:

 `yarn test:e2e`